 It is important to note theater-level and country-level SC planning are not conducted separately; they inform each other and are developed concurrently and in unison with each other.
-Without conducting an in-depth analysis of the PN, how can the CCMD develop IMOs and the SSCI/LOE?
+Without conducting an in-depth analysis of the IP, how can the CCMD develop IMOs and the SSCI/LOE?

 Country-level planning refers to the planning for SC with a particular nation-state or international organization.
-Tempering the focus on DoD processes, in support of PPD-23, country-level planning must coordinate with interagency counterparts in the DoS, U.S. Agency for International Development (USAID), and other agencies with equities in the country of interest.
+Tempering the focus on DOD processes, in support of PPD-23, country-level planning must coordinate with interagency counterparts in the DOS, USAID, and other agencies with equities in the country of interest.
 Country-level planning does not necessarily mean "in-country" planning.
 Country-level planning can be done at the CCMD headquarters, in-country by the SCO, and, preferably, a combination of both.
 How and where country-level planning occurs depends on the CCMD; each is different.
-This section orients joint country-level planners, typically the CCMD J-5 country desk officers, to the overall process and suggests a methodology that is proven to be successful.
+This section orients joint country-level planners, typically the CCMD J-5 country desk officers, to the overall process and suggests a methodology that has proven to be successful.